Red raspberry leaf tea has long been taken as a herbal remedy by pregnant women to speed up labour and make for an easier birth.

 The infusion is not a particularly pleasant flavour, my recommendation would be to double-bag your raspberry leaf tea with a fruit tea bag so that you can enjoy it as drink rather than a medicine!
 I personally didn't find it too unpleasant - had the taste of aspirin I thought, but possibly because you're expecting 'raspberry' you would find that awful.

 Because raspberry leaf is also said to be an abortifactant it is therefore unwise to take it in the first two trimesters of pregnancy.
-It should only be taken in the final month of pregnancy after 36 weeks, just in case it should bring on premature labour.
+It should only be taken in the final stages of pregnancy after around 35 weeks, just in case it should bring on premature labour.